Pokémon 2000: Ash is the chosen one. It became a meme for him to be the chosen one of everything. Though he was initially adverse to the idea himself.

 In the web cartoonAnimator Vs Animation, a sadistic Flash animator creates a little stick man called "Victim" to torment.
 "Victim" quickly turns around and starts tormenting him, tearing up the Flash GUI and playing kickball with the mouse cursor until the harried animator manages to close the program.
 Things escalate in Animator vs. Animation 2, in which the animator makes the careless mistake of naming his creation The Chosen One: not only does this nightmare creature with the power of ten million stick men destroy the Flash interface, he escapes to the animator's desktop and begins wreaking havoc there.
 The only thing that stops his rampage is the timely intervention of Avast Anti-Virus, after which the Chosen One is rehabilitated as the best pop-up blocker ever (he incinerates the bastards!).
 Finally in Animator vs, Animation 3The Chosen One escapes from his pop up blocker 'job' and begins wrecking havok again on the animator's desktop.
 The animator is forced to create another stickman named The Dark Lord to try and destroy the The Chosen One.
 Thier battle reaches all across the desktop and it ends with the computer blue-screening due to the two teaming up to destroy the animator's computer.

-In Eight Bit Theater, Black Mage and Fighter were chosen by their avatars to fight for the fate of the world.
-Both deities give up.
+In 8-Bit Theater, Black Mage and Fighter were chosen by their avatars to fight for the fate of the world.
+Both deities give up because their avatars are so stupid.

 The Light Warriors themselves are chosen ones, too.
 Except they spent too long level grinding so the king got tricked into thinking some other idiots/jerks were the light warriors, and in the end four White Mages end up killing the Big Bad anyway